rhodyapps/A2-HTML-Responsive-Website/README.md

 Branch: part3-body
-Adding html code to the home page index.html file.
+Adding html code to the <body> section of the home page index.html file.